BartoszPiotrowski/lean-premise-selection/README.md

 ## Extracting data

-To extract data from all the available modules listed in `data/all_modules`, run
+To extract data from all the available modules run
 ```
 ./util/extract-from-all-modules.sh [+all] [+source] [+math] [+n] [+b] [+t]
 ```